13 Feb 3 Reasons Initial Margin is Unrelated to BASEL III’s Leverage Ratio

 APPLES AND ORANGES

-- After MF Global this much is clear: SEGREGATED means SEPARATE.
-Yes, PHYSICALLY separate.
-It’s not the institution’s money.
+- As in it’s not your money.
 You can’t use it.
 You can’t leverage it.
 Don’t touch it and leave it alone.

-- Being Segregated funds, they add no risk to an institution
+- CONCLUSION: Being segregated funds, they add no risk to an institution

 - Initial margin is a good faith deposit posted by both counterparties in a derivatives transaction.
-As mentioned above, those funds are SEGREGATED.
+By regulation (CEA of 1850?), those funds are SEGREGATED.

-- A risk number which includes Initial Margin could skew hedge activities unless a process to back out the initial margin is done (which is rife with risk potential all its own)
+- A risk number that includes initial margin could skew hedge activities unless the initial margin is backed out (which is rife with risk potential all its own)

 - Initial margin can be changed by the CCP at any time (intraday or overnight)

-- This means initial margin has TWO problems in being included in an institutions leverage ratio:
+- This means initial margin has TWO loci of review:

-- Including Initial Margin in the leverage ratio calculation will double count the risk due to the risk mitigation process already applied to initial margin.
+- CONCLUSION: Including initial margin will double count the risk due to the risk mitigation process already applied to initial margin.

 SUMMARY & CONCLUSION

-J.P.
-Morgan did a good business unit level piece.
-It’s perhaps more than one wants to know about this issue, at 20 pages it’s a long piece.
+Those are my three reasons why initial margin should not be included in BASEL III’s leverage ratio data set.
+JPMorgan did a good business unit level piece.
+It’s perhaps more than one wants to know about this issue.
+At 20 pages, it’s a long piece.
 But it includes the calculations and some great matrices (cheat sheets) in the appendices.